StephenMani/UseStateDemo/README.md

-# UseStateDemo
+# UseEffect Demo
-Basics of useState with Examples how useState works in react
+Basics of useState with Examples how UseEffect works in react